 Boat Ramp Etiquette

 Let’s work our way up the watercraft ladder and start with the basic, fun, and easy-to-use inner tube.
 This is an easy one.
 Your tube should be properly inflated and secured before you head to the fishing access.
 When you arrive at the access site, park your vehicle in a designated spot that is not used for a vehicle pulling a trailer.
 This is very important and you should be able to tell easily which spots are NOT for you.

 You can also drop your belongings off to the side of the ramp or close to the ramp on a grassy area, out of the way of vehicles with boats and trailers.
 The ramp is there for the use of a vehicle with a trailer.
 Unload, park the car, and come back and fiddle with your stuff.
 No one will steal your stuff while you park your vehicle, it will only take you a short time.
 When you have parked, go to the spot you dropped off all your necessary gear and inflate and situate there.
 Make sure to stay out of the way of the road to the ramp and the ramp.
 When ready, take your personal watercraft to the water on either side of the ramp and stay out of the way of vehicles with boats and trailers.

 These methods also work well for stand-up paddleboards and kayaks.
 You can unload out of the way of the ramp.
 The main focus is to be on or around the ramp with your vehicles and belongings for the shortest time possible.

 Boat or raft on a trailer

-If you are launching a rubber raft, drift boat or other watercraft on a trailer, be vigilant on your preparation.
-At the access there are many places that you can stag and arrange your gear on your craft.
+If you are launching a rubber raft, drift boat, or other watercraft on a trailer, be vigilant in your preparation.
+At the access, there are many places where you can stag and arrange your gear on your craft.
 Make sure that it is properly inflated, you have your cooler and other gear already in the boat, you have unleashed your oars and removed the straps that secure the boat to the trailer, and have properly stored these items.